mike632t/x11-calc/README.md

-The  X11 implementation on the Raspberry Pi 4 is just too slow to draw  the display without it flickering (but it works well on the Jetson Nano, and an old P4 with Intel graphics).
+The  X11 implementation on the Raspberry Pi 4 is just too slow to draw  the display without it flickering (but it works well on the Jetson Nano, and an old Intel Atom based netbook).
 I suspect that rewriting the display code to use  a custom font or a fixed size bitmap for each digit instead of drawing each segment individually might speed things up.

+### Dependencies

+The following packages are required to build and run the simulator.

+gcc, make, libx11-dev, libc6-dev, xfonts-base ...?